DarkstarXDD/huddle-landing-page-with-single-intro-section/README.md

 ## Frontend Mentor Challenge 10 - Huddle Landing Page with a Single Introductory Section

-This is my solution to the ["Huddle Landing Page with a Single Introductory Section" challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
+This is my solution to the [Huddle Landing Page with a Single Introductory Section](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0) challenge on [Frontend Mentor](https://www.frontendmentor.io/).

 ### Screenshots of My Solution (Desktop & Mobile) 🔍